vlasscontreras/php-trainer/README.md

 }
 ```

+Properties and methods are prepended with `public` in these examples, this is the **visibility**.
+This means that they are publicly available to anyone accessing them (outside the class or derived classes).
+But there are 2 other keywords we can use to handle visibility.

+- `protected`: Makes the property or method accessible only within the same class or its derived classes (classes that `extend` it).
+- `private`: Makes the property or method accessible only within the same class.

 #### Exceptions

 These objects are thrown to indicate exceptional behavior.
 For example, when a business logic happens to fail or reach a sad path and a simple `false` return is not specific enough.
 Also, when an action can fail in multiple ways, and each way needs to be handled differently.